ZhuofanYU/CV_ageDetection/readme.md

 1. Put the **Dataset** folder contained in the zip file inside the Github folder downloaded in **step 1**.
 1. Then run the below python files that you would like to analyze.

-1. **If you don't have an updated version of skimage** you might not be able to run **cell_segmentation_Abdolhosseini_et_al.py**.
+1. **(Optional) If you don't have an updated version of skimage** you might not be able to run **cell_segmentation_Abdolhosseini_et_al.py**.
 If you would like to update skimage, here is a list of instructions to do so, since you might encounter some problems by trying to update skimage directly.
 The following work around is to uninstall then reinstall skimage.
     ```
     conda uninstall scikit-image